ashutoshmjain/gita/src/knower.md

 The goal is to exit from this matrix, and the path is to control our senses.
 Advaita posits that ONE sits at the center of all possibilities.
 It is the soul within all conscious beings.
 And it is what we need to know.

 ## The Knower: The Mirror of the Universe

+[^observer]: In string theory, we find a possble echo of fundamental observer though there is still total lack of scientific recognition.
+I think most QM Practitioners miss the point that idea of "probability" (on which the entire field is based) has NO meaning without a measurement (observervation).
+- The strings are basically of two types.
+Closed strings and open strings.
+Open strings may act like vibrations of Prakriti because they cling together to fom Branes.
+Closed strings normally called gravitons (at spin 2 massless excitation) may be seen as Vedik Purusa.
+- Call it an accident or sweet coincidence that both Samkhya and String Theory are (at the most granular level) based on timeless paradigm of two - Open and closed strings v/s Prakriti and Purusa.
+Must I say the later naming convention appears far more poetically refined!